Trump condemns ‘egregious display of hatred, bigotry and violence’ in Charlottesville

 President Trump on Saturday condemned the “egregious display of hatred, bigotry and violence” in Charlottesville, Virginia, where white nationalists upset over the removal of a Robert E. Lee statue violently clashed with counter-protesters.

 UVA Medical Center said one person died and 19 others are being treated for injuries after a car plowed into a crowd of demonstrators.
+Two people also died when a helicopter crashed nearby.

 “We are closely following the terrible events unfolding in Charlottesville, Virginia,” Trump told reporters at his golf club in New Jersey.